zapPilot/docs/docs/introduction.md

 **Your DeFi, On Autopilot** ✈️

-We’re a cross-chain yield autopilot.
+We’re an on-chain portfolio autopilot.

-Earn 10–20 % APY in one click—under 30 seconds.
-Zap Pilot routes your funds into curated crypto vaults, from a BTC-ETH-SOL index to cross-chain stable-yield pools, while your capital stays 100 % in your own wallet.
+For busy DeFi users, Zap Pilot cuts portfolio rebalancing from 30 min to 30 sec, moving your crypto across chains into higher-yield pools with one click while every token stays in your own wallet.

 ## 🎯 The Problem We Solve